dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * `iMac18,1` - this is used for computers utilizing the iGPU for displaying.
 * `iMac18,3` - this is used for computers using a dGPU for displaying, and an iGPU for computing tasks only.
-   * Note: While iMac19,1 and iMac19,2 are a closer match, these SMBIOS are not compatible with versions of macOS older than 10.14.5 and not all fixes are compatible with them(ie: USBInjectAll)
+   * Note: While iMac19,1 and iMac19,2 are a closer match, these SMBIOS are not compatible with versions of macOS older than Mojave and not all fixes are compatible with them(ie: USBInjectAll)

 To get the SMBIOS info generated with macserial, you can run it with the -a argument \(which generates serials and board serials for all supported platforms\).
 You can also parse it with grep to limit your search to one SMBIOS type.